LehuaRyon/coffee_tasting_journal/notes.md

                     - yield, run code till hits yield and run code for next function
                 - a search form, a footer, menu bar, logout button, images
                 - one location means less spelling errors and keeps code dry
+                - <html> going to be using html code
+                  <head> put dependencies I'm going to use
+                  if going to use bootstrap, styling libraries, style sheets if using css, add cdn in head
+                  <title>CoffeeTastingJournal</title> rendering text inside tab in application
         - forms:
             - action attribute: tells form where its going to post
             - method attribute: type of request being made